 Bryan’s response to this thrilling news was, “I was honored with the 2023 Photographer of the Year by Cape Fear Living Magazine!
 Mostly I am thrilled to see these local critters and their stories continue to get attention!”

-In the 2021 BIRD PHOTOGRAPHER OF THE YEAR contest, out of 23,000 photos from around the world, submitted by the best of the best, Bryan’s captures of a juvenile black crown night heron and anhinga were chosen for the final round.
+In the 2021 & 2022 BIRD PHOTOGRAPHER OF THE YEAR contests, out of 46,000 photos from around the world, submitted by the best of the best, 5 of Bryan's photos made the SHORTLIST!

 Bird Photographer of the Year is the leading bird photography competition.
 They celebrate the world’s best bird photography, whilst supporting conservation efforts through imagery and financial support.